fmarino-ipzs/eid-it-wallet-docs/docs/en/functionalities.rst

 Relying Parties SHOULD implement the QR code page (cross-device) provided in the Official Resources.
 In any case:

-- the page MUST include the Visual Identity elements of the IT-Wallet System, including the logo;
+- the page MUST include the Visual Identity elements of the IT-Wallet System, including the Logo;
 - the page MUST display the QR code along with a clear and concise message instructing the User to scan it using their Wallet Instance;
 - the page MUST indicate the validity period of the QR code with a short and clear message;
 - the page MUST include a Call To Action allowing the User to generate a new QR code in case of timeout;